 Coincidentally, most of us became part of WiN Global by chance.
 This is because young students and professionals in general are not aware of WiN Global as we (the organisation) were not really visible in networking events.
 Many of us on the team came to know WiN Global through word of mouth, and were motivated by its members who helped us decide our career paths and acted as role models.
 And once we joined WiN Global, we saw clearly what the organisation can bring to the younger generation – from mentoring to professional development opportunities and much more.

-To join the WiN Global Young Generation Group, please contact your local WiN Chapter for more information about many interesting projects, including in partnership with IYNC and COP26.
-To get all updates, follow their page on Linkedin: WiN Global Young Generation.
+To join the WiN Global Young Generation Group, please contact your local WiN Chapter for more information.
+It will work on many interesting projects, including those in partnership with IYNC and COP26.
+To get all updates, follow the Group on Linkedin: WiN Global Young Generation.